Spotlight on local authority Cost of the School Day approaches (May 2021)

 We know that these are just some of the approaches being taken across Scotland.
 If you would like to share what’s happening in your local authority with others, get in touch to tell us about it at [email protected].

-In Dundee, as part of the Scottish Attainment Challenge, Child Poverty Action Group (CPAG) in Scotland is in its third year of working with schools across the city to reduce financial barriers to education.
+In Dundee from 2017-20, as part of the Scottish Attainment Challenge, Child Poverty Action Group (CPAG) in Scotland worked in partnership with schools across the city to help reduce financial barriers to education.
 Key activities have included:

 - Ongoing Cost of the School Day support for all schools to develop and implement action plans based on consultation with their school communities.

 - Whole school child poverty and Cost of the School Day professional learning sessions.

 - Basic poverty and benefits advice training for family school link workers.

 - The development of a local Cost of the School Day Practice Network for school staff to share challenges and effective approaches.

 - Work with children and young people on tackling poverty stigma in their own schools.